mohammedelkomy/sql-data-warehouse-project/README.md

 🌟 About Me

 Hi there!
-I'm **Mohamed Elkomy** ,  I'm a data Analyst & Data Engineer
+I'm **Mohamed Elkomy** ,  I'm a Data Engineer &  Data Analyst.